 Kazuha’s best weapon is usually Freedom-Sworn, but beyond that, it becomes difficult to rank the litany of other weapons that Kazuha has available to him.
 Kazuha can make use of more damaging weapons like Jade Cutter or Summit Shaper to deal more damage at the cost of team utility, although using these weapons is likely not going to be worth it because

 - Other units can make better use of them than Kazuha

-- The loss in team damage is likely greater than the increase in Kazuha’s personal damage.
+- The loss in team damage is likely greater than the increase in Kazuha’s personal damage (compared to Freedom Sworn).
 It’s usually better to just use an EM weapon or an ER weapon with an EM sands, such as Iron Sting/Favonius Sword/Sacrificial Sword.

 In a full EM build, Kazuha does not need to prioritize leveling his talents, as the majority of his damage will stem from the reactions that he causes.
 In single target, this can be around 60% of his damage, while in multi-target, his reaction damage can be upwards of 75% of his total damage.
 However, his talents can still be leveled up somewhat (to around level 6), as they still affect the remainder of Kazuha’s damage.

 Elemental Burst (Kazuha Slash) > Normal Attack (Garyuu Bladework) >= Elemental Skill (Chihayaburu)

 Kazuha’s most effective role is as a sub-DPS/support unit who can function well in both carry-focused and quickswap teams.
 His variable cooldown on his elemental skill (depending on if the player taps or holds it) allows for flexibility in which team comps he fits into, and his supporting tools are useful for nearly every team.